lcolosi/WaveClimatology/README.md

 If you wish to use the code from this repository, you may cite it as:

 Colosi, Luke V. (2021, January 20).
 Source code for: 'The Seasonal Cycle of Significant Wave Height in the Ocean:  Local vs Remote Forcing'.
-Zenodo. (insert zenodo url)
+Zenodo. (https://doi.org/10.5281/zenodo.4505581)